Differentiable Sparsification for Deep Neural Networks: Application and Experiment

 where $W=\{W^{l}\}$, $N$ is the size of square matrix $A$, and $A_{i,:}$ and $A_{:,i}$ denote $i$th row and column vector of $A$, respectively.
-We employ $l_p$-norm (Eq.~(\ref{eqn:lp_norm})) with $p=0.5$ as a regularizer.
+We employ the $l_p$-norm (Eq.~(\ref{eqn:lp_norm})) with $p=0.5$ as the regularization function $\mathcal{R}$, which encourages the sparsity and competition within the groups.
+Note that $l_1$-norm may not work for this since the sum of a column and a row is equal to one.

-To validate our purposed method, we applied a GCN to estimate future traffic speeds in a road network.
-The traffic speed data were collected from $170$ road segments.
-Thus, the size of an adjacent matrix is $170 \times 170$.
-A map of the area from which data were collected is shown in Fig.~\ref{fig:map}.
-One-step ahead observation is estimated from eight past observations and an output layer generates $170$ estimates, one for each road segment.
-Prediction loss is measured using the mean relative error (MRE).
-More detailed specifications of the experimental data and our GCN model can be found in the supplementary material.
+To validate our proposed method, we applied the proposed GCN for traffic speed prediction in a road network.
+The traffic speed data were collected from $170$ road segments, resulting in an adjacency matrix of size $170 \times 170$.
+We predict a one-step-ahead observation from the previous eight observations.
+The output layer generates $170$ estimates, one for each road segment.
+We employed the mean relative error (MRE) as the prediction loss for training.
+Additional details regarding the experimental data and our GCN model can be found in Appendix.

-Three baseline models were used, where two were provided information on the connections between roads and the other was not.
-For the first baseline, we set the value of $A_{i,j}$ as a constant such that $A_{i,j} = \frac{1}{n_i}$ if node (or road) $i$ and $j$ were adjacent to each other ($n_i$ is the number of neighbors of node $i$), and $A_{i,j} = 0$ otherwise.
-The second baseline used a similar approach, but we set $\tilde{A}_{i,j} = \exp\left(\alpha_{i,j}\right)$ if node $i$ and $j$ were adjacent to each other to ensure that the strengths of the connections were learned.
-For the third baseline, no connectivity information was given.
-However, we set $\tilde{A}_{i,j} = \exp\left(\alpha_{i,j}\right)$ for all $i,j$ regardless of the actual connections.
-For the proposed method, we parameterized the adjacency matrix as in the third baseline but applied the sparsification technique with $l_p$-norm for a regularizer.
-Balanced normalization was applied to all cases except the first baseline, for which the row sum is $1$.
+Two baseline models were used.
+For the first baseline, we set $\tilde{A}_{i,j} = \exp\left(\alpha_{i,j}\right)$ if node $i$ and $j$ were adjacent to each other, $\tilde{A}_{i,j}=0$ otherwise.
+For the second baseline, no connectivity information was given.
+We set $\tilde{A}_{i,j} = \exp\left(\alpha_{i,j}\right)$ for all $i,j$, regardless of the actual connections.
+For the proposed method, we parameterized the adjacency matrix with the sparsification technique and employed $l_{0.5}$-norm as a regularizer.
+Balanced normalization was applied to all cases.
+To measure the learned relationship (LR) between nodes, we propose the following scoring function: